orbitoosoft/orbitootoolkit/README.md

 }
 ```

-Finally we can trigger our service and wait for `@Signal`:
+Finally we can invoke `PaymentService` from `OrderService` and wait for the callback:
 ```java
 @Service
 public class OrderServiceImpl implements OrderService {